trampgeek/moodle-qtype_coderunner/Readme.md

 to ensure that the names given to elements like radio buttons are different in the two answers.

-Thanks Markus Gafner for this workaround.
+As an example application of this capability, see [this CodeRunner author's forum thread](https://coderunner.org.nz/mod/forum/discuss.php?d=381) where Markus Gafner (who contributed this workaround) shows a TextUI question with an embedded GraphUI question, plus other embedded questions.

 ### Other UI plugins